raghuvanshmani-code/utsarg/README.md

 **1. Install Function Dependencies:**

-Before starting the emulators, navigate to the `functions` directory and install its dependencies:
+Before starting the emulators, navigate to the `functions` directory and install its dependencies.
+This is a crucial one-time step.

 ```bash
 cd functions